qiime2/docs/source/glossary.rst

          A combination of *actions*.
 This is not yet implemented.

    Plugin
       A plugin provides microbiome (i.e. domain-specific) analysis functionality that is accessible to users through a variety of interfaces built around the QIIME 2 framework.
 Plugins can be developed and distributed by anyone.
-In more technical terms, a plugin is a Python 3 package that instantiates a ``qiime.plugin.Plugin`` object, and registers *actions*, *data formats*, and/or *semantic types* that become discoverable in the QIIME 2 framework.
+In more technical terms, a plugin is a Python 3 package that instantiates a ``qiime2.plugin.Plugin`` object, and registers *actions*, *data formats*, and/or *semantic types* that become discoverable in the QIIME 2 framework.

    Result
       A general term for an *artifact* or *visualization*.
 A *result* is produced by a *method*, *visualizer*, or *pipeline*.